Food Grade Diatomaceous Earth

 Diatomaceous earth is USDA approved as an anti-caking agent for animal feed.
 Diatomaceous earth is FDA approved for internal and external use and has a rating of Food Chemical Codex Grade.

-Our diatomaceous earth is organic OMRI listed Codex Food Chemical Grade.
-It is a non-treated, non-calcined fresh water Diatomaceous Earth.
+Our diatomaceous earth is a non-treated, non-calcined fresh water Diatomaceous Earth.
 It is mined, crushed, sifted, bagged and pure white in color.
 It contains less than .5% silicon.
 There are food grade diatomaceous earth products that are yellow or tan in color which indicates a higher iron content.
 Those which are gray in color contain more clay.

 INTERNAL PARASITE CONTROL: Food grade diatomaceous earth has been used for at least two decades as a natural wormer for livestock.
 Some believe diatomaceous earth scratches and dehydrates parasites.
 Some scientists believe that diatomaceous earth is a de-ionizer or de-energizer of worms or parasites.
 Regardless, people report definite control.
 To be most effective, food grade diatomaceous earth must be fed long enough to catch all newly hatching eggs or cycling of the worms through the lungs and back to the stomach.
 A minimum of 60 days is suggested by many, 90 days is advised for lungworms.

 Food grade diatomaceous earth works in a purely physical/mechanical manner, not "chemical" and thus has no chemical toxicity.
 Best yet, parasites don’t build up a tolerance/immunity to its chemical reaction, so rotation of wormers is unnecessary.